St James's Place's new fee structure. What has changed?

 2. The adviser is incentivised to find new business rather than looking after existing clients.

-3. It did not (officially) discount for larger clients.
+3. There was no (official) discount for larger clients.

 Under the previous fee structure, the adviser was paid 0.5% of the funds under management.
-For the average client with £190,000 invested, in the absence of new business and investment growth, the adviser was paid less than £1,000 (0.5% of £190,000) a year to look after the client.
-Some may question how much genuine financial planning (which typically is time-intensive) can be offered at that price point.
+For the average client with £190,000 invested (assuming no initial fees for new investments (e.g. annual ISA contributions)), the adviser was paid less than £1,000 (0.5% of £190,000) a year to look after the client.
+Some may question how much genuine financial planning (which is typically time-intensive) can be offered at that price point.
 The new pricing model, with the adviser receiving 0.8%, appears to address that.
-However, 0.25% of this now goes to SJP, which means the adviser is only slightly better off (0.55% vs 0.5%), receiving £16,489 vs £15,034 in the old model over the 10 years.
+However, 0.25% of this now goes to SJP, which means the adviser is only slightly better off (0.55% vs 0.5%), receiving a total of £16,489 vs £15,034 in the old model over the 10 years when taking just the ongoing fees into account.

-We will now examine a client with a bigger pot of investments to evaluate the impact of discounting in the new model.
+We will now examine a client with a bigger pot of investments to evaluate the impact of tiering in the new model.

 Example client two: £1m invested